-Gently hammer the ice chunk into crushed ice.
+Using a hammer chip the dry ice into smaller chunks resembling crushed ice.

-Cut off the narrow portion of the tip end of a plastic pipette with a scissor so there is a larger opening and scoop up some of the crushed ice to collect it in the bulb end.
+Cut off the narrow portion of the tip end of a plastic pipette with scissors so that there is a large opening, and collect some of the dry ice in the bulb end.

-Crimp shut the pipette's open end using needle-nose pliers.
+Crimp and close the pipette's open end using needle-nose pliers.

-Holding the sealed pipette with the pliers, plunge it into a clear container of warm tap water.
+Holding the sealed pipette with the pliers, submerge it in a clear container of warm tap water.

-Observe the plastic bulb expand as the frozen CO2 thaws.
+The plastic bulb will expand as the frozen CO2 thaws.
 As the pressure builds to above 5.1 atmospheres in the pipette, liquid CO2 will appear in the bulb.
 After a few seconds, the bulb will burst, and some of the CO2 will revert back to a solid.
-The rest will become a gas that forms bubbles in the water.
+The rest will become a gas that will form bubbles in the water.

 If dry ice comes into direct contact with your skin it can cause frostbite or burning, follow these steps to stay safe.

 It's really important to protect yourself and store dry ice properly as The University of Vermont advises that if stored in a way where the CO2 cannot escape there is a danger of explosion.

 Keep your hands protected from burns by wearing thick heavy-duty gloves.